The web's founder has piqued developer interest in a startup to let us keep control of our own data

 "We've had a huge uptake in the number of folks who've opened Solid accounts," Inrupt Chief Executive John Bruce said.

-Inrupt's idea is to let us keep our own data in "pods" and selectively grant access to friends who might want to see what we're up to, coworkers who need to collaborate and -- potentially most important -- companies that can offer services based on that data.
+Inrupt's idea is to let us keep our own data in "pods" and selectively grant access to friends who might want to see what we're doing, to co-workers who need to collaborate and -- potentially most important -- to companies that can offer services based on that data.
 Every piece of data gets its own web address that lets others with permission understand what type of data it is and do something with it.

 It's a potentially powerful idea.
-You'd own your own photos so you wouldn't lose them when a photo-sharing site goes out of business or a social network's adopts policies you don't like.
+You'd own your own photos, so you wouldn't lose them when a photo-sharing site goes out of business or a social network adopts policies you don't like.
 You'd own your own comments on your friend's video.
 You'd be the one deciding whether your blog posts are indexed by Google's search engine and whether there are ads next to them.

 Some of us seem ready for a change.
 About 42 percent of Americans took some kind of break from Facebook after this year's Cambridge Analytica privacy scandal, according to a Pew Research Center study published in September.